 |84 Tablet/s||US$ 1.22||US$ 102.5020%US$ 127.50|

-Tell your physician about all current medicines that you start or stop using especially the following ones:
+Tell your doctor about all current medicines that you started or stopped using, especially the following ones:

 - A diuretic or water pill

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Diclofenac, meloxicam, celecoxib, indomethacin, ibuprofen, aspirin, and others

 Side effects of Oxra 5 mg may include:

 - Pain when urinating